wteo026/CZ1115-Introduction-to-Data-Science-and-Artificial-Intelligence-Mini-Project/README.md

 ### About
 This is a Mini-Project for CZ1115 (Introduction to Data Science and Artificial Intelligence) which focuses on Loan status prediction.
 For detailed walkthrough, please view the source code in order from:

 ### Contribution

+### Model Used
+1. Decision Tree
+2. RandomForest Regression

+### Conclusion
+1. Credit_History is the most significant variable affecting Loan_Status
+2. Our model can successfully predict Loan_Status with an accuracy of 92%

 ### References
 1. https://www.kaggle.com/datasets/bhavikjikadara/loan-status-prediction